Why You Need To Cut Your Fingernails To Play Guitar

 If all that wasn’t enough to convince you here are some more reasons.
 When your nails are short you don’t have to constantly clean them, they will break much less, if at all, and you won’t acci-dentally scratch others.
 Also if you are a man it isn’t an attractive look.
 At least not in the United States.

-About The Author: Ryan Duke is a songwriter, musician, guitar teacher, and owner of Seattle Guitar Mentor providing Guitar Lessons Seattle.
+About The Author: Ryan Duke is a songwriter, musician, guitar teacher, and owner of guitar lessons Franklin TN.